The following services are suited for individuals with acquired communication disorders, such as:

 Initial assessment (typically 60-120 minutes).

 An initial assessment includes a discussion of your strengths and difficulties and then completion of any required assessments.
 Your goals for therapy will be discussed.
+Normally therapy activities/ strategies will be trialled in the session too.
+You may also be sent some assessments such as reading and writing tasks or questionnaires for you to complete and return.

 Therapy Plan (60 minutes)